Pamphlett/DailyNews2020/Daily2020.md

 Scan Context -> poor but reasonable initial value -> Robust registration technique -> ICP fine pose estimation

 Typical Coarse to Fine.
+---
+#### 2020/7/20
+Isotropic Gaussian: the covariance matrix is \sigma^2 * Identity.

+This goes for a circular symmetry of the pdf.